python-telegrambots/telegrambots/README.md

 _This package contains no full-featured client or bound methods! there're only some classes and a client._

+## Consider

+This a raw wrapper!
+To add more functionality, you can use [custom-telegrambots](https://github.com/python-telegrambots/custom-telegrambots).

+These two can be installed together ( and they should ).

 ## How to

 All api methods are available under following namespace: